 4. Tanner & Co.

 Tanner & Co is the restaurant that has it all.
-Visit for breakfast, brunch, bottomless brunch, lunch, dinner, Sunday dinner.
+Visit for breakfast, brunch, bottomless brunch, lunch, dinner, Sunday roasts.
 Whatever time of day it is, you can always guarantee a good meal.
-With an epic list of brunch burgers – including a salmon & shrimp burger with wasabi and Sriracha mayo – and a selection of delectable sharing boards, you really have no reason to go anywhere else.
+With an epic list of British staples – including burgers, bangers and mash and fish and chips – and a selection of delectable sharing boards, you really have no reason to go anywhere else.
 Like, for a full day.

-Nestled away in what used to be a disused car park, the Bermondsey Yard Cafe is a quirky little place filled with industrial features, reclaimed furniture and funky lighting.
-It’s a restaurant-cum-venue, so the options are pretty much endless: come along for a casual brunch, feast on burgers from their BBQ or, erm, get married?
+Nestled away in what used to be a disused car park, the Bermondsey Bar & Kitchen is a quirky little place filled with industrial features, reclaimed furniture and funky lighting.
+It’s a restaurant-come-venue, so the options are pretty much endless: come along for a casual brunch, feast on succulent steaks and pizzas or, erm, get married?

 This little joint is about as French as they come.
-The menu-du-jour is brief, authentic and strictly untranslated, so best get practising your français.
+The menu-du-jour is brief, authentic and strictly untranslated, so best get practising your français oui?

 Fuckoffee is a less-than-polite indie coffee shop with rude mugs and fantastic cups of joe.
-They also have the best loyalty cards I’ve ever seen.
+They also have some of the best loyalty cards we’ve ever seen.
+They’ve also set out to establish an ethical and transparent coffee-growing supply chain, ensuring that all the people that they work with to produce their coffee are treated equitably.

 9. Hej Coffee

-Bringing Scandi-vibes to south London, Hej Coffee is possibly the most beautiful coffee shop in the city.
-Even if Hej didn’t mean Hello, you’d still feel extremely welcomed as you walk through those teal walls and order yourself a flat white.
+Bringing Scandi-vibes to south London, Hej Coffee is quite possibly the most beautiful coffee shop in the city.
+Even if Hej didn’t mean Hello, you’d still feel extremely welcomed as you walk through those teal walls and order yourself a flat white, so this is definitely one of the best places to grab coffee in Bermondsey.

 Breweries & Distilleries

-Frankly, it’s all about craft beer at the moment.
+Frankly, it’s all about craft beer at the moment – and has been for years now.
 People are edging away from the Carlsbergs of the world and opting for edgier alternatives.
 And that’s exactly why the Bermondsey Beer Mile is so important.
-With several microbreweries within a mile and a half radius, there’s no better place for a craft beer crawl.
-All hidden in and around a long stretch of railway arches, you’ll find the likes of UBREW, Brew by Numbers, EeBria and Fourpure Brewing.
+With several microbreweries within a mile-and-a-half radius, there’s no better place for a craft beer crawl.
+All hidden in and around a long stretch of railway arches, you’ll find the likes of The Kernel Brewery, Affinity Brew Co., and FourPure Brewing.
 (Make sure you check the opening times of each taproom before heading down – the only day all of them are open is Saturday.)
-Here’s a pretty comprehensive guide to The Mile, courtesy of A London Beer and Pub Guide.

 12. Jensen’s Gin Distillery